Abineshdurai/invoice_assign/README.md

 ## Setup Instructions
 1. Clone repository: `git clone https://github.com/Abineshdurai/invoice_assign.git`
 2. Install dependencies: `composer install`
-3.Set `CACHE_STORE=file` in the .env file instead of using `database`
+3. Set `CACHE_STORE=file` in the .env file instead of using `database`
+4. Create a Database in the name of `assignment_invoice` and username = `root` and password = ``
-4. Run migrations: `php artisan migrate`
+5. Run migrations: `php artisan migrate`
-5. Start queue worker: `php artisan queue:work`
+6. Start queue worker: `php artisan queue:work`
-6. Start server: `php artisan serve`
+7. Start server: `php artisan serve`
-7. After submitting the invoice form, Laravel dispatches a mail job to the queue.
+8. After submitting the invoice form, Laravel dispatches a mail job to the queue.
 To process and send the email, run the following command: `php artisan queue:work`